 The Counselor’s Corner

-Fred Cavaiani is a Licensed Marriage & Family Therapist and Psychologist with a private practice in Troy.
+Fred Cavaiani is a Licensed Marriage & Family Therapist and Psychotherapist with a private practice in Troy.
 He is the founder of Marriage Growth Center, a consultant for the Detroit Medical Center, and Henry Ford Medical Center.
-Fred serves on the Oakland County Senior Advisory Council.
-He conducts numerous programs for groups throughout Southeastern Michigan.
+Fred conducts numerous programs for groups throughout Southeastern Michigan.
+He is also on staff at Capuchin Retreat Center in Washington, MI.
 His column in the Legal News runs every other Tuesday.
 He can be reached at (248)362-3340.
-His e-mail address is: Fredcavi@yahoo.com and his website is fredthecounselor.com
+His e-mail address is: Fredcavi@yahoo.com